JoyousJohn/trash-project/README.md

 # 355:425 TWP
 Web Authoring HTML project.

-Flask app hosted on Railway.
+CherryPy app hosted on Railway with Mako templating.
 Fonts are loaded from Google Fonts. jQuery and jquery.scrollTo JS frameworks are used.